• Skip to primary navigation

 There’s a well-known saying that goes, “If you have faith the size of a mustard seed, then you can move mountains.”
 That’s a powerful statement, considering that mustard seeds are smaller than grains of rice!
 But it speaks to the pure potential of a seed.
 Inside its little, round body rests a cornucopia of everything it needs to form a flourishing plant.

 Not only are mustard seeds packed with potential for growth—they’re also full of flavor, especially when you pickle them in vinegar.
-Soaked in white vinegar, honey, and garlic, pickled mustard seeds make an amazing spread on burgers or sandwiches.
+Soaked in white wine vinegar, honey, and garlic, my pickled mustard seeds make an amazing spread on burgers or sandwiches.
 They can also be used as a garnish or flavor booster in dressings for your favorite salads.
 That’s why I’m bringing this recipe to the next family cookout, for a uniquely down-to-earth taste that can level up simple dishes.

 With a slight satisfying crunch, these pickled mustard seeds pop in the mouth, making them as fun to eat as they are to make.
 And crafting this condiment is simple enough that anyone can do it, no matter their culinary skill.